pepicrft/catalysis-framework/packages/docs/blog/2022-01-19-why-gestalt/index.md

  we shouldn’t limit that.

 We’ll build this batteries-included development experience as an **open-source framework that’s community-driven and free of business interests.**
-Capitalism is turning the open-source economy into a capitalist activity where people only do it if there’s a financial component.
 We strongly believe in it as a beautiful altruistic activity and a space for people to share their ideas with others and build a foundation for other ideas to be built upon.
 We know that this might naturally lead to a less attractively marketed solution, but that is rooted in values that will make it last.
+We are also fostering a mentorship-oriented environment for people to grow and get inspired.

 What shape the abstractions and workflows will take is yet to be defined.
-We’ll take inspiration from the pool of fantastic community web frameworks and share how ideas and opinions take shape and evolve with you.
+We’ll **take inspiration from the pool of fantastic community web frameworks** and share how ideas and opinions take shape and evolve with you.

 If this sounds interesting and you would like to get involved and/or stay up to date, you can follow us on [Twitter](https://twitter.com/gestaltjs) and join our [Discord server](https://discord.gg/7gvRstAKTU).